wgc-hackathon/reefer-raker-dhtml/README.md

 # Building and running reefer raker locally

 Building and running Reefer Raker in your local environment is very easy.
-Be sure you have [Git](https://git-scm.com/downloads) and then follow the directions below:
+You will need access to the command line and be sure you have [Git](https://git-scm.com/downloads) and then follow the directions below:

 1. Clone the source code

 git clone https://github.com/wgc-hackathon/reefer-raker-vue.git

-2. Navigate to the folder where you cloned it to and double click on the index.html file
+2. Navigate to the folder where you cloned it to and double click on the index.html file.

+## If you don't have access to the command line?

+1.